-- Region Name By default, the regions are named UserRegion1, UserRegion2, and so on when first created.
-You can change the region name by editing the Region name text box in the Properties window. - Type of Region (Inclusive/Exclusive/Empty) - · Routing Requirements - Constrain routing Instructs the Place and Route tool to apply routing restrictions (in addition to Placement restrictions) to the user regions.
-Refer to Figure 1-17 • Properties of Region for details. - Region Extents Displays the X-Y coordinates of the origin (lower left corner) and the endpoint (upper right corner) and the width and height of the region. - Resources in the Region Displays the logic resources in the region, including used (Assigned) resources and total available resources (Capacity) and a percentage of used resources (Assigned) relative to the total resources (Capacity).
-A percentage greater than 100 indicates resource overbooking, which is not allowed.
+- Region Name By default, the regions are named UserRegion1, UserRegion2 and so on when first created.
+You can change the region name by editing the Region name text box from properties window. - Type of Region (Inclusive/Exclusive/Empty) - Routing Requirements - Constrain routing Instructs the Place and Route tool to apply routing restrictions (in addition to Placement restrictions) to the user regions.
+Refer to Figure 1-19 • Properties of Region for details. - Region Extents displays the X-Y co-ordinates of the origin (lower left corner) and the endpoint (upper right corner) and the width and height of the region. - Resources in the Region displays the logic resources in the region, including used resources and total available resources and a percentage of used resources relative to the total resources.

+A percentage of over 100 means overbooking , which is not allowed.
 The overbooked resource is highlighted in red.